rosflight/rosflight_firmware/docs/user-guide/parameter-configuration.md

 ### Changing Parameters

 Parameters are changed via the `param_set` service.
 As an example, let's change the roll angle controller P gain.
-(I will assume that the flight controller is connected and `rosflight_io` is running in the root namespace).
+(I will assume that the flight controller is connected and `rosflight_io` is running in the root namespace.)

 ```
 rosservice call /param_set PID_ROLL_ANG_P 0.08